 - Marcela Slavíková – Metaphors of Music in Comenius and in Early Modern Science

-Marcela presented her analysis of musical metaphors in Comenius’s works and other early modern sources, including databases like Comenius Opera Omnia and NOSCEMUS.
-She argued that musical metaphors were not always directly tied to knowledge but often carried rhetorical or biblical significance, as seen in works like Bazuine des genaden jaar(1632) and Letzte Posaun über Deutschland.
+Marcela presented her analysis of musical metaphors in Comenius’ works and other early modern sources, making use of the databases like Comenius Opera Omnia and NOSCEMUS.
+She argued that musical metaphors were not always directly tied to knowledge but often carried purely rhetorical or closely biblical significance, as seen in Comenius’ works like Bazuine des genaden jaar (1632) and Letzte Posaun über Deutschland.

-- Alessandro Nannini – Georgics of the Soul: Agriculture as Cultivation of the Self
+- Alessandro Nannini – Georgics of the Soul: Agriculture as Cultivation of the Self in the Early Modern Age

 - Márton Szentpéteri – King Solomon in Transylvania: Miklós Bethlen and his Castle

-Márton expanded metaphor studies to include spatial metaphors in architecture, citing John B. Onians’s theories.
-He examined Miklós Bethlen’s Transylvanian castle (1667–1683), influenced by Nicolaus Goldmann and Villapando’s reconstruction of Solomon’s Temple.
+Opposing the linguistic turn and logocentrism, Márton expanded metaphor studies to include spatial metaphors in architecture, citing John B. Onians’ theories.
+He examined Miklós Bethlen’s (1642-1716) verbal discourse on the one hand, and architectural concepts as implemented in Bethlenszentmiklós/Sânmiclăuș, Transylvanian castle (1667–1683), on the other hand.
+Márton convincingly showed Bethlen’s inspiration drawn from Nicolaus Goldmann’s teaching and Juan Bautista Villalpando’s reconstruction of the Temple of Solomon.
 Márton argued that Bethlen’s self-fashioning echoed young King Solomon’s wisdom, contrasting with his later autobiographical reflections on the vanity of architecture.

 II.
-DAY 2 – Computational-historical Group
+DAY 2 – Computational-Historical Group

-- Vojtěch Kaše – Computing Noscemus: a practical workshop in Python (1) & (2)
+- Vojtěch Kaše – Computing NOSCEMUS: a practical workshop in Python 1 & 2

 - Jana Švadlenková – Cognitive & computational approaches to metaphors: an overview